erebelo/spring-mongodb-demo/docs/ssl-tls-setup.md

    chmod 600 ca.crt
    ```

-## Step 2: Create the PKCS12 Keystore for Java
+## 2. Create the PKCS12 Keystore for Java

 To create a PKCS12 keystore compatible with Java's SSL/TLS configuration, run the following command: